-A full detailed breakdown of costs and justification for all costs must be provided for each budget heading in your application, if relevant.
-Applicants should consult the Irish Cancer Society Budget Spending Guidelines when developing their grant budget (Appendix 3).
+All applications should include a detailed budget, with detailed breakdowns of costs and justification for all costs.
+Indirect costs/overheads are not eligible costs for Irish Cancer Society awards.
+Please consult the Irish Cancer Society Budget Spending and Expenses Guidelines when developing your grant budget (Appendix 1).

-The approval of all grant budget items is at the discretion of the Irish Cancer Society.
+Approval of all budget items is at the discretion of the Irish Cancer Society.
 Any budgeted costs that do not adhere to spending guidelines risk rejection.
 We therefore strongly recommend you get support from the research office in your chosen host institution when preparing this budget.